viren-nadkarni/zbOS/README.md

 # zbOS

-zbOS is a 16-bit hobby operating system I have been building.
+zbOS is a hobby operating system I have been building from scratch.